Oli McBurnie: Sheffield United

 In July 2019, McBurnie was the subject of a transfer bid from Sheffield United, which was rejected by Swansea.
 Later that month Sheffield United increased their bid, which Swansea accepted.

 On 2 August 2019, McBurnie signed for Sheffield United on a four-year deal for a fee of £17.5 million, potentially rising to £20 million.
 The fee set a new club record for Sheffield United and a new record for a transfer involving a Scottish player, until it was beaten a few days later by Kieran Tierney's £25 million move from Celtic to Arsenal.
 McBurnie's former club Bradford City were set to receive a "windfall" from his sale, later confirmed to be around £2 million.

 On 24 November 2019, he scored the equaliser as Sheffield United drew 3–3 with Manchester United at Bramall Lane.
 The goal was challenged by VAR but upheld.
 He finished the 2019–20 season as Sheffield United's joint highest goalscorer along with Lys Mousset on six goals.
-In April 2022 he suffered a foot injury and was ruled out for "months".
+In April 2022, he suffered a foot injury and was ruled out for "months".

-On 26 August 2022 he scored his first league goal in 43 games (since December 2020), and his first in any competition for 11 months, scoring the equaliser in a 1–1 draw away at Luton Town.
+On 26 August 2022, he scored his first league goal in 43 games (since December 2020), and his first in any competition for 11 months, scoring the equaliser in a 1–1 draw away at Luton Town.
+He finished the 2022–23 season with 15 goals in all competitions as United were promoted back to the Premier League.

+On 21 January 2024, he converted an equalising penalty in a 2–2 home draw against West Ham United.
+The goal was timed at 102:08, the latest Premier League goal on record.

+He was released by the club on expiration of his contract on 1 July 2024.

+Las Palmas

+On 25 July 2024, McBurnie signed for La Liga club Las Palmas, signing a three-year contract.
+He left the club in July 2025.

+Hull City

+On 6 August 2025, McBurnie returned to England, joining Championship club Hull City on a three-year deal with a club option for a further year.
+He made his debut on 9 August, the opening day of the season, when he came off the bench as a 71st-minute substitute for Kyle Joseph in a 0–0 away draw to Coventry City.
+He scored his first goal for the club in the First Round of the EFL Cup on 12 August in a 3–3 draw away at Wrexham.
+A run of five goals and one assist in four matches saw him named Championship Player of the Month for September 2025.